 Shop 315-316 & 334 3/F, Landmark Atrium, 15 Queen’s Road Central, Central, 2166 9000

 Nestled in Knutsford Terrace, this Mexican offering from the Privé Group has plenty of items up for grabs that vegetarians will fancy, from basic quesadillas to classic burritos stuffed with frijoles, roasted red peppers and goat cheese.
 Start things off with the spicy and warm vegetarian tortilla soup.

 3/F, 6 Knutsford Terrace, Tsim Sha Tsui, Kowloon, 2723 5968

-Views over the harbour and delicious Italian food with plenty of veggie choices, like ravioli di melanzane e Taleggio, burro, salvia, erbe fritte – that’s homemade eggplant and Taleggio cheese ravioli with butter, sage and fried herbs.
+There are views over the harbour and delicious Italian food at Isola with plenty of veggie choices, like ravioli di melanzane e Taleggio, burro, salvia, erbe fritte – that’s homemade eggplant and Taleggio cheese ravioli with butter, sage and fried herbs.
 Delizioso!

 Shop 2075, Level 2, IFC Mall, Central, 2383 8765

 For something just that little more refined and definitely a child-free destination, Sevva has everything – stunning views, divine food – and vegetarians are well catered for.
 They do some beautiful salads, like the vegetable “nub nub” made with 10 varieties of vegetables and pickles with crispy popped rice vermicelli.

 25/F, Prince’s Building, 10 Chater Road, Central, 2537 1388